- Top Tier Foods - Most of what you eat

 Many people associate a plant-based diet with eating more whole foods, which is indeed important for optimal health, whereas many vegans may or may not necessarily focus on whole foods.
 Often the vegan focus is more on avoiding animal cruelty, but French fries, Oreos, and peanut butter sandwiches can still be staples of a vegan diet.
 Yes, Oreos are really vegan!

 Here is where thinking about your long-term needs and lifestyle truly comes into play.
 If you are interested in enjoying optimal health, longevity, and happiness, you need to think about HOW you are implementing your plant-based or vegan diet.
 There are better ways and then there are less long-term sustainable ways to eat plant-based or vegan.
-For optimal health, you need to make the majority of our food choices from the highest quality foods available in the plant-based or vegan category, and not so much from the Oreos category.
+For optimal health, you need to make the majority of your food choices from the highest quality foods available in the plant-based or vegan category, and not so much from the Oreos category.
 This has been scientifically proven to be the type of diet most closely connected with longevity, with lowest risk of chronic and degenerative diseases (think heart disease, diabetes, obesity, and cancer), and for just plain feeling good with plenty of energy.
 Here are some examples of plant-based foods from each category:

 Top Tier Foods (nutrient dense, health protective, should be 80-90 percent of what you eat)